smolijar/gitwiki-thesis/src/design/emily.md

 2. Filter heading markup, save the line number

 Let us not transform the document as a whole, but let us cherry-pick the heading lines first in source code and then transform them with provided function.
-Then we get the HTML heading as well as the line number in source code we remembered.
+Then we get the HTML heading as well as the line number in the source code we remembered.

 This approach seemed good enough to me at first, using simple regular expressions to pick the valid lines and worked flawlessly for the most part.